 See Evil (Screenplay) Overview

-When a woman with failing vision begins to see deathly images, she senses that others will perish, including her wife and unborn child.
-Finding that she cannot stop fate once it’s set in motion, her only desire is to save the ones she loves.
+When a woman with failing eyesight begins to see deathly images, she senses that others will die, including perhaps her wife and unborn child.
+Finding that she cannot stop fate once it’s set in motion, her only objective is to save the ones she loves.

 Female Empowerment Meets the Horror Genre Face-To-Face in SEE EVIL (Broadway World)